AzureAD/azure-activedirectory-library-for-android/docs/Github/actions/githubactions.md

 ## Jobs

 Jobs are a grouping of tasks.
 Jobs by default run in parallel, but can be coordinated to run sequentially (or in an order of your preference) by establishing job depdencies via the "needs:" yaml entry.
+Multiple dependencies can be specified with json list ("[a, b]") syntax.

 For example: